-- If your baby is ill or premature, they may not be able to feed from your breast at first.
+- If your baby is ill or premature, he or she may not be able to feed directly from you at first.

-- It allows dads to get involved in the feeding process.
+- It allows other parents or carers to be involved in feeding your baby.

-- Expressing milk can relieve uncomfortably full breasts.
+- Expressing milk can help to relieve uncomfortably full breasts.

-- If you're breastfeeding, expressing milk helps to maintain your milk supply.
+- If you're breastfeeding, expressing milk can help to maintain your milk supply.

 How to express milk